noslowerdna/klipsy/README.md

 ```

 * **VIDEO_NAME** - Short name of the video containing the clip as listed in the video inventory file.
-* **START_TIME** - Clip's start time in `mm:ss` format.
+* **START_TIME** - Clip's start time in `mm:ss` or `hh:mm:ss` format.
 All clips in a video must be on consecutive lines and listed
 sequentially in ascending order.
 Must be less than the video length as declared in the video inventory file.
 * **DESCRIPTION** - Text description of the clip.
-May contain spaces, a tag/label system works well.
+May contain spaces.
+A system that works well is for this to be a collection of tags or labels.

 ## How it works